Grace Bawden: Music and voice

 Bawden has been classified as a lyric-coloratura soprano, and has a vocal range of over 3½ octaves.
 Although she became known as an opera singer on Australia's Got Talent, Bawden also sings pop, contemporary, jazz, traditional, musical theatre and arias.
 Her debut album includes cover versions of Midge Ure's "Dear God", Bruce Springsteen's "Streets of Philadelphia", Barbra Streisand's "People", Kansas' "Dust in the Wind" and Paul McCartney's and John Lennon's "Long and Winding Road".

 In early 2009 Bawden was introduced to Los Angeles-based composer, Gregory Hinde, by Krystine McLeod to co-write "Angels Will Watch", which was included on Gifts of Grace.
 Grace's debut single, was a cover version of Iva Davies' "Man of Colours" (July 2009), and included a music video.
 It received Davies' blessing and was aired on national television program, Rage on 4 September 2009.

+Salisbury Council

+Bawden was elected as a councilor of the City of Salisbury in 2022.
+A complaint was made to the Electoral Commission of SA (ECSA) that Bawdens campaign image was fraudulent because it was not taken within the previous 12 months as required by the Local Government Act.
+Bawden's opponent, Ananda Sukanpally, claimed that the image used was 6 years old.
+Bawden was criticized with fellow councilor Cr Burner for perpetuating conspiracies about smart city technologies.
+Bawden was later was removed from office in 2023 with fellow councilor Severina Burner for failing to attend meetings, amidst behavioral complaints and conspiracy theories.
+She accused Salisbury Council of calling her a conspiracy theorist.
+Bawden is an anti-vax supporter.